Leandro-Bertoluzzi/remote-cnc/README.md

 ### Update CNC worker Docker image

-If you are using the `worker` service and you have made changes to the code, you must generate a Docker image for the architecture of the Raspberry (ARM 32 v7), to pull it in production.
+If you have made changes to the worker code, you must generate a Docker image for the architecture of the Raspberry (ARM 32 v7), to pull it in production.
 The easiest method to achieve that is by [using buildx](https://docs.docker.com/build/building/multi-platform/#multiple-native-nodes).

 **The first time** we generate the image, we must create a custom builder.